EQWorks/mobileSDK-documentation/docs/iossdk_1.0.0.md

 #### fireBeacon

-This call Uploads the beacon information to the server. firBeacon works with a single beaconTag.
-It is recommended that the Client application calls getBeacons with campaignId once and locally cache the list of beacons.
-Then the list can be used to call fireBeacons on specific events.
+This call Uploads the beacon information to the server. fireBeacon works with a single beaconTag.
+It is recommended that the Client application calls getBeacons with campaignId once and locally cache the list of beacons for a session.
+Then the cached list can be used to call fireBeacon on specific events.

 Method